Free DIY

 Your site needs to be indexed by search engines to show up in search results.
 Use Google to check your indexed pages by typing site:yourdomain.com into the search bar.
 If pages aren’t indexed:

-• Use GSC’s URL inspection tool to troubleshoot any crawlability issues.
+Use GSC’s URL inspection tool to check crawl issues

 Submit a Sitemap